FishboneChiang/SDPJSolver.jl/README.md

 If $t^* \geq 0$, the problem is infeasible; otherwise, the problem is feasible.

-⚠️ Current issue: It seems that `findFeasible()` will fail if the feasible set is unbounded but works fine when the problem is infeasible.
+⚠️ Known issue: It seems that `findFeasible()` will fail if the feasible set is unbounded but works fine when the problem is infeasible.

 ## Inputs